brannerchinese/rc_study_plans/README.md

     2. i3

        > i3 is a tiling window manager, completely written from scratch.
 The target platforms are GNU/Linux and BSD operating systems, our code is Free and Open Source Software (FOSS) under the BSD license. i3 is primarily targeted at advanced users and developers. (https://i3wm.org/, accessed 20170214)
+       >
+       > i3 is a tiling window manager designed for X11, inspired by wmii, and written in C. It supports tiling, stacking, and tabbing layouts, which it handles dynamically.
+Configuration is achieved via plain text file and extending i3 is possible using its Unix domain socket and JSON based IPC interface from many programming languages.
+Like wmii, i3 uses a control system very similar to vi.
+By default, window focus is controlled by the 'Mod1' (Alt key/Win key) plus the right hand home row keys (Mod1+J,K,L,;), while window movement is controlled by the addition of the Shift key (Mod1+Shift+J,K,L,;). (https://en.wikipedia.org/wiki/I3_(window_manager), accessed 20170214)

        Will i3 stand in for a desktop environment, too?